 What you truly want though is not the illusory experiences of the highs that always come but always go, what you truly want deep within you is fulfillment.

 So let’s start delve deep into the aspects of the hip hop industry.

 “I’m the greatest rapper of all time.”

-One awareness, or oneness is a common foreground that spirituality preaches which simply means that at the heart of my being I am one with everything including you and at the center of you’re being you are one with everything including me.
-It is the one god is everything and everything is a one god awareness.
+Oneness is a common foreground that spirituality preaches which simply means that at the heart being I am everything and you are everything even though the mind perceives that we are two different individuals.

-This awareness eliminates the need for any competition, the me versus you so that we can come back to the source of our heart and recognize that everyone wants the same thing even if we are unaware of it which is peace, love and tranquility.
+This awareness eliminates the need to have any competition, the me versus you so that we can come back to the source of our heart and recognize that everyone wants the same thing even if we are unaware of it which is peace, love and tranquility.

-The truth only those who feel that they need to be superior deep down are feeling as if they are inadequate, inferior in some way.
+The truth only those who feel that they need to be superior deep down are feeling as if they are inadequate and inferior in some way.
 The feeling inferior to someone is also competition, because it’s a still measurement relative to someone else, and deep down you feel inferior with the want to be superior.

 “Nobody is superior; nobody is inferior but nobody is equal either.
 People are simply unique, incomparable.” – Osho